 The app works by employing Big Data, Artificial Intelligence (AI) and Deep Neural Networks, or DNNs.
 The software also has the ability to be multi-lingual and is currently available in Hindi, Telugu and English in India as well as five other languages for use in other countries.
 During this year, six other local Indian languages will also be launched.

-Malvika Chaudhary, Asia Regional Coordinator, Plantwise, said, “Crop losses are mainly caused by plant diseases, weeds, pests and soil-nutrient deficiencies.
-It is important that we use technologies such as Plantix to identify and diagnose problems quickly so that remedies can be applied to prevent further losses.
+Malvika Chaudhary, Asia Regional Coordinator, Plantwise, said, “Crop losses are mainly caused by pests (weeds, insects, plant pathogens) and soil-nutrient deficiencies.
+It is important that we use technologies such as Plantix to diagnose problems quickly so that remedies can be applied to prevent further losses.

 Working as part of the wider Plantwise plant clinic network, and using data gained from the Plantwise Knowledge Bank, Plantix can be a valuable tool in offering effective pest management advice which may include bio-pesticides that are alternatives to the quite toxic, synthetic, pesticides currently in use.”